topcoder-platform/challenge-processor-es/README.md

 - KAFKA_CLIENT_CERT_KEY: Kafka connection private key, optional; default value is undefined;
     if not provided, then SSL connection is not used, direct insecure connection is used;
     if provided, it can be either path to private key file or private key content
-- CREATE_DATA_TOPIC: create data Kafka topic, default value is 'challenge.action.created'
+- CREATE_DATA_TOPIC: create data Kafka topic, default value is 'challenge.notification.create'
-- UPDATE_DATA_TOPIC: update data Kafka topic, default value is 'challenge.action.updated'
+- UPDATE_DATA_TOPIC: update data Kafka topic, default value is 'challenge.notification.update'
 - esConfig: config object for Elasticsearch

 Refer to `esConfig` variable in `config/default.js` for ES related configuration.